• Menu

 A Short History of Brisbane

 Matthew Flinders, a European Explorer, was the first European to set eyes on the Brisbane area visiting Moreton Bay in 1799.
-The area was inhabited by the Jagera and Turrbal aboriginal people who had settlements around Brisbane River.
-The Brisbane River was their source for food and water.
+The area was inhabited by the Jagera and Turrbal aboriginal people who had settlements around the Brisbane River.
+The Brisbane River was their source of food and water.
 In 1823 the then NSW Governor Thomas Brisbane sent Sydney’s most dangerous convicts to settle in Brisbane.
-On the 6th September 1859, Brisbane was declared a municipality.
+On the 6th of September 1859, Brisbane was declared a municipality.

-The city hosted the 1982 Commonwealth GamesWorld Expo 88, and the 2014 G20 Brisbane summit.
+The city hosted the 1982 Commonwealth GamesWorld Expo 88, and the 2014 G20 Brisbane Summit.

 Brisbane also held the 2018 Commonwealth Games.

-Brisbane’s Popular Tour
+Brisbane’s Popular Tour –

 Join our Staycation Australia Facebook Group – click our logo below